 Here are some of the little bits of information you might want to know about Seaprog

-We're three local musicians who are convinced that the rest of the world should know Seattle for more than just heavy rock music.
+We're a group local musicians who are convinced that the rest of the world should know Seattle for more than just heavy rock music.
 We are (in alphabetical order):

 The seeds of Seaprog go back a couple of years, when Dennis, who is involved with the Zero-G Concerts series, started thinking about a way to highlight all the great creative music found in Seattle.
 He mentioned his idea to Jon, who thought it sounded like an excellent plan.
 A bit later, John heard about it, and as a veteran prog festival attendee, he encouraged us to think bigger.

 The original plan was a showcase for local Northwest artists presented in a setting more like a concert than the dive bars that are the most common venue for local acts.
 But as our plans expanded, it became apparent that including a "ringer" or two — nationally known performers — would be the only way to make it happen.

 Result?
 Seaprog's modest beginning as something bigger than we originally intended, but small enough to pull off (we hope!) and not get wiped out financially.

 Our original plan was to include only local artists.
 After two years of Zero-G shows, we'd seen a lot of really good music, and a lot of it fell into a loose category of creative avant-rock.
 Nearly all of the Northwest artists on the bill have played Zero-G shows.